newbeeR2020/CAG/README.md

 ```

 ## Preparation
-- create a .env file and input all keys need
+- create a .env file and input the keys required
 ```bash
 cp ./.env.template ./.env
 ```

+## Usage
+- `rag.py` is for RAG Experiment
+- `kvcache.py` is for CAG Experiment

 ## Parameter Usage -- kvcache.py
 - `--kvcache`: "file"